 Other states have determined that foreclosure cases may proceed in the name of MERS.
 The Supreme Court of Minnesota, for example, has decided that MERS does have standing to foreclose.

-Also, in a recent case in Nevada, a homeowner’s attorney argued that having MERS as a mortgagee was a fatal flaw in the mortgage process.
+Also, in a case in Nevada, a homeowner’s attorney argued that having MERS as a mortgagee was a fatal flaw in the mortgage process.
 He claimed that once a loan has different note holder and mortgage holder, it is permanently flawed and could not be foreclosed.
 However, the Nevada Supreme Court disagreed and ruled that mortgages involving MERS could be foreclosed after being assigned back to the lender.

 Because MERS changed its rules in 2011, in theory there shouldn't be any more new MERS foreclosures, even in states that previously allowed them.
 However, homeowners may still see MERS foreclosures because: